jonorthwash/ud-annotatrix/client/README.md

 </ul>
 </dd>
 <dt><a href="#Graph">Graph</a></dt>
-<dd><p>Abstraction over the cytoscape canvas.
+<dd><p>Abstraction over the graph editor.
 Handles interaction between the graph
  and the user.
 For example, all the event handlers are here, the methods that draw the graph, and the methods that place the mice / locks.</p>
 </dd>